nonplayer/hammercrawl/hc_complete_rules.md

 ### Preparing and Memorizing Spells

-You are considered to have memorized every spell in your currently-possessed spellbook, even newly-discovered ones.
+Upon the start of a new day, Clerics and Elves are considered to have memorized every spell in their currently-possessed spellbooks for the levels that they are allowed to cast, even newly-discovered ones.
+Magic-Users (only) are considered to have memorized *every* spell in their spellbooks, regardless of level.

 *Whoah now, hold on bro!
 What the heck?!
 That's OP, dude!*